EXPANSION IN EUROPE AND THE AMERICAS

 The facility in Worcester, Massachusetts was originally known as the Norton Emery Wheel Company and was established in Worcester in 1885.

-The facility in East Granby was started by the Norton Company in 1985, when they entered the silicon nitride ball business.
+The facility in East Granby, CT was started by the Norton Company in 1985, when they entered the silicon nitride ball business.

 San Luis Potosi, Mexico

-San Luis Potosi, Mexico opened 2006 as part of Saint-Gobain, focusing on inspection and assembly for Milford and East Granby.
+The San Luis Potosi, Mexico facility opened 2006 as part of the Saint-Gobain acquisition, focusing on inspection and assembly for Milford and East Granby.

-The facility in Paris, Ontario traces its roots back to the Hamilton Pottery Company that was founded in 1852.
+The Hamilton facility in Paris, Ontario traces its roots back to the Hamilton Pottery Company that was founded in 1852.
+This facility specializes in the manufacture of foundry filters.

 Turnov, Czech Republic